Homemade Whipped Cream

 5. Pure vanilla extract (or homemade vanilla extract)

 Did you know?
-Because we’re sweetening the whipped cream and flavoring it with vanilla extract, this is called crème chantilly in French. 🙂
+Because we’re sweetening the whipped cream and flavoring it with vanilla extract, this is called crème chantilly in French.

-homemade whipped cream in a glass stand mixer bowl
+homemade whipped cream in a glass bowl

 How to Make Homemade Whipped Cream

 1. Start with cold heavy cream.
-The colder the cream, the easier and more successful it will whip.
+The colder the cream, the more successfully it will whip.
 Cold cream also creates the lightest whipped cream!
-Slightly warm or room temperature cream does not equate to whipped cream.
-If you’re ambitious, you could even chill the mixing bowl and whisk attachment in the refrigerator for 30 minutes or the freezer for 15 minutes.
+Slightly warm or room-temperature cream will not whip properly.
+If you’re ambitious, you could even chill the mixing bowl and whisk attachment in the refrigerator for 30 minutes or the freezer for 15 minutes before you begin.

 2. Whip the heavy cream, sugar, and vanilla together on medium-high speed.
-This speed is perfect for whipped cream, which will whip air into the cream at a medium pace.
+This speed incorporates air steadily without rushing the process.
 I find that high speed easily over-whips cream, and low speed under-whips cream.

 3. Don’t walk away!
 Whipped cream only takes a couple minutes, but it’s only a few seconds between soft whipped cream and over-mixed whipped cream.
 Over-mixed whipped cream is curdled and grainy.
 Soft whipped cream, the ideal sweet spot, has a billowy and smooth texture.
 Stand by your mixer so you know when it’s ready.

 4. Look for medium peaks.
-What are medium whipped cream peaks?
+What do medium peaks look like?
 When you lift the beaters or whisk out from the bowl, a semi-sturdy peak should form on them.
 The peak will slightly droop down, but not lose its shape entirely.
-It won’t be too soft and liquid-y, it won’t be heavy and curdled.
+It won’t be too soft or liquid-y, and it shouldn’t be heavy or curdled.
 Don’t be afraid to stop the mixer and check the consistency of the whipped cream as you go.

 Looking for flavored whipped cream?
 Try adding tequila and lime like we do for these mini margarita cheesecakes, strawberry filling like we do for strawberry shortcake cupcakes, almond extract like we do for berry icebox cake, or espresso powder and cocoa powder as detailed in these flourless chocolate cake and mocha chocolate pudding pie recipes.
-For more ideas, check out all these flavors!
+(Pictured below.)

 How to Fix Over-Whipped Cream

-If you accidentally over-mix the cream, and it looks curdled and heavy, pour in a little bit more heavy cream, and fold it in gently by hand with a spatula until it smooths out.
+If you accidentally over-mix the cream, and it looks curdled and heavy, pour in a little bit more cold liquid heavy cream, and fold it in gently by hand with a spatula until it smooths out.

 Can Whipped Cream Replace Cool Whip?